-So how about dietary polyphenols?
-They help to ward off against free radicals and reactive oxygen species that can lead to inflammation and even cancer.
+So, how about dietary polyphenols?
+They help ward off free radicals and reactive oxygen species that can lead to inflammation and even cancer.
 They prevent lots of different diseases.

-A literature review looked at the role of polyphenols in the management of Benign Prostatic Hyperplasia.
-It also looked at how polyphenols actually work (their mechanism of action).
+A literature review looked at the role of polyphenols in the management of Benign Prostatic Hyperplasia and their mechanism of action.

-Curcubita pepo is a natural supplement that has been studied for its therapeutic effect on lower urinary tract symptoms secondary to Benign Prostatic Hyperplasia.
+Cucurbita pepo is a natural supplement studied for its therapeutic effect on lower urinary tract symptoms secondary to Benign Prostatic Hyperplasia.

 Phytotherapeutic compounds like Cucurbita pepo have low side effect profiles, relatively lower costs, and a low rate of study dropout.
 This is because treatments like this are often well tolerated by patients.

-The article at hand analyzed all available evidence on the role of Cucurbita pepo in lower urinary tract symptoms resulting from Benign Prostatic Hyperplasia.
+The article analyzed all available evidence on the role of Cucurbita pepo in lower urinary tract symptoms resulting from Benign Prostatic Hyperplasia.

 In total, 16 studies were analyzed.
-Of these 16, ten demonstrated an anti-inflammatory and anti-androgen effect of Cucurbita pepo as well as a reduction in the growth of the prostate.
+Of these 16, ten demonstrated an anti-inflammatory and anti-androgen effect of Cucurbita pepo and a reduction in the growth of the prostate.

-In all 16 of the studies that were analyzed, there was an improvement in uroflowmetry parameters as well as the International Prostate Symptom Score.
+In all 16 of the analyzed studies, there was an improvement in uroflowmetry parameters and the International Prostate Symptom Score.

 An interesting study was performed comparing a herbal supplement with a pharmaceutical drug.

 Both were designed for the treatment of Benign Prostatic Hyperplasia.
 100 patients participated in the study.
 50 of them received the herbal capsule, whereas the other 50 received Terazosin HCl.